Melancholia (2011 film): Accolades

-Stage play adaptation
+Stage adaptation

-In 2018, playwright Declan Greene adapted the film into a stage play for Malthouse Theatre in Melbourne, Australia.
+In 2018, playwright Declan Greene adapted the film into a play for Malthouse Theatre in Melbourne, Australia.
 The cast featured Eryn Jean Norvill as Justine, Leeanna Walsman as Claire, Gareth Yuen as Michael, Steve Mouzakis as John, and Maude Davey as Gaby, while child actors Liam Smith and Alexander Artemov shared the role of Leo.
-In the adaptation, the character of Dexter, Justine's father is omitted, while Justine's boss, Jack, is combined with John.
+In the adaptation, the character of Dexter, Justine's father, is omitted, while her boss, Jack, is combined with John.